NoelOsiro/simple_shell/README.md

-# shellby - Simple Shell :shell:
+# my_shell - Simple Shell :shell:

-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.
+A simple UNIX command interpreter written as part of the low-level programming and algorithm track at ALX SE .

 ## Description :speech_balloon:

-**Shellby** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
+**my_shell** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.

 ### Invocation :running:

-Usage: **shellby** [filename]
+Usage: **my_shell** [filename]

-To invoke **shellby**, compile all `.c` files in the repository and run the resulting executable:
+To invoke **my_shell**, compile all `.c` files in the repository and run the resulting executable:

 ```
-gcc *.c -o shellby
+gcc *.c -o my_shell
-./shellby
+./my_shell
 ```

-**Shellby** can be invoked both interactively and non-interactively.
-If **shellby** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+**my_shell** can be invoked both interactively and non-interactively.
+If **my_shell** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```
-$ echo "echo 'hello'" | ./shellby
+$ echo "echo 'hello'" | ./my_shell
 'hello'
 $
 ```

-If **shellby** is invoked with standard input connected to a terminal (determined by [isatty](https://linux.die.net/man/3/isatty)(3)), an *interactive* shell is opened.
-When executing interactively, **shellby** displays the prompt `$ ` when it is ready to read a command.
+If **my_shell** is invoked with standard input connected to a terminal (determined by [isatty](https://linux.die.net/man/3/isatty)(3)), an *interactive* shell is opened.
+When executing interactively, **my_shell** displays the prompt `$ ` when it is ready to read a command.

 Example:
 ```
-$./shellby
+$./my_shell
 $
 ```

-Alternatively, if command line arguments are supplied upon invocation, **shellby** treats the first argument as a file from which to read commands.
-The supplied file should contain one command per line. **Shellby** runs each of the commands contained in the file in order before exiting.
+Alternatively, if command line arguments are supplied upon invocation, **my_shell** treats the first argument as a file from which to read commands.
+The supplied file should contain one command per line. **my_shell** runs each of the commands contained in the file in order before exiting.

 Example:
 ```
 $ cat test
 echo 'hello'
-$ ./shellby test
+$ ./my_shell test
 'hello'
 $
 ```

 ### Environment :deciduous_tree:

-Upon invocation, **shellby** receives and copies the environment of the parent process in which it was executed.
+Upon invocation, **my_shell** receives and copies the environment of the parent process in which it was executed.
 This environment is an array of *name-value* strings describing variables in the format *NAME=VALUE*.
 A few key environmental variables are:

 #### HOME
 The home directory of the current user and the default directory argument for the **cd** builtin command.

 ```
-$ echo "echo $HOME" | ./shellby
+$ echo "echo $HOME" | ./my_shell
 /home/vagrant
 ```